-It is a policy in Chapter 5 to support the development of successful and sustainable neighbourhoods throughout the County that are connected to and provide for a range of local services and facilities.
-New development will be required to implement 'The Plan Approach'.
+It is a policy in chapter 5 to support the development of successful and sustainable neighbourhoods throughout the County that are connected to and provide for a range of local services and facilities.
+New development will be required to implement 'The plan approach'.
 This approach aims to ensure that all development is designed and developed around eight key principles with the aim of ensuring every opportunity is harnessed to drive and support the vision for South Dublin to create attractive, connected and functional places to live, work, visit, socialise and invest in.
-The statutory plan for the City Edge lands will have regard to these eight principles for developing sustainable and successful neighbourhoods.
+The Naas Road Masterplan will have regard to these eight principles for developing sustainable and successful neighbourhoods.

-This neighbourhood area poses particular challenges in terms of designing for healthy placemaking and connected Neighbourhoods (See Chapter 5 section 5.2.3 and 5.2.4).
-There are major transport corridors traversing this area with the M50 running north-south along its western border and the Luas Red Line and Naas Road (R110) running east-west through the centre of the neighbourhood.
+The Naas Road area poses particular challenges in terms of designing for healthy placemaking and connected Neighbourhoods (See Chapter 5 section 5.2.3 & 5.2.4).
+There are major transport corridors traversing this area such as the M50 running north-south along its western border and the Luas Red Line and Naas Road (R110) running east-west through the centre of the neighbourhood.
 The streetscape within the area is informed by the industrial nature of the buildings and service yard facilities.